“We don’t want it to be a conflict”: Students react to Faculty of Arts pausing admissions to select programs

 By Daman Singh, November 20 2024—

 On Oct.
 10, the Faculty of Arts at the University of Calgary sent out emails to students in select programs outlining a curriculum renewal.
-The Gauntlet was made aware of the notices by students in the undergraduate faculty of Ancient and Medieval History and the Graduate faculty of Photography who shared the emails with us.
+The Gauntlet was made aware of the notices by students in the undergraduate program of Ancient and Medieval History and the Graduate specialization of Photography who shared the emails with us.

 The emails were identical in content, outlining that the Faculty of Arts will be going through a “comprehensive” three-year curriculum renewal process.
 The administration made note that the renewal is part of the University’s Ahead of Tomorrow strategy and the Faculty of Arts strategic plan, being focused on, “academic innovation, sustainability and community engagement.”